 On 15 July 2016, Peet Limited ("Peet") announced the establishment of a new wholesale fund with Supalai Public Company, a real estate developer listed on the Thailand stock exchange, each being 50% co-investors.
 Peet will act as the development manager for the fund.
 The wholesale fund has acquired a residential estate in Redbank Plains, Queensland for a total acquisition price of \$37.5 million.
-The contract is unconditional, with settlement expected to occur in September 2016.
-The project is expected to be developed out over six years with expected completion in late 2022.
+The contract is unconditional, with settlement expected to be developed out over six years with expected completion in late 2022.

 The Directors have declared a final franked dividend of 2.75 cents per share in respect to the year ended 30 June 2016.
 The dividend is to be paid on Friday, 14 October 2016, with a record date of Friday, 30 September 2016.
-No provision has been made for this dividend in the financial report as the dividend was not declared or determined by the directors on or before the end of the financial year.
+No provision has been made for this dividend in the financial report as the dividend was not declared or determined by the Directors on or before the end of the financial year.